YeTianJHU/GSCU/README.md

 ```

 ### Running
-The running method for Kuhn Poker and Predator Prey are the same.
+The running protocol for Kuhn Poker and Predator Prey are the same.
 Here we take Kuhn Poker environment for example:
 * To generate the training data for the Policy2Emb
 ```
     cd GSCU/kuhn_poker/embedding_learning